The HRI E-Learning Center is the online platform for relationship education resources through the Healthy Relationships Initiative.

 Meet the Team

-Christine Murray, Ph.D., LPC, LMFT, is the Healthy Relationships Initiative Director.
+Christine Murray, Ph.D., LPC, LMFT, directs the Healthy Relationships Initiative.
 Christine believes that safe, healthy relationships are a fundamental human right for all members of society.
-This belief shapes her research, teaching, and service through her work as a faculty member in the UNCG Department of Counseling and Educational Development, where she is the Coordinator for the Couple and Family Counseling Track.
+This belief guides her work as the Director of the Center for Youth, Family, and Community Partnerships at the University of North Carolina at Greensboro, where she was the Coordinator for the Couple and Family Counseling Track.
 Most of her recent work has centered on strengthening community responses to intimate partner violence and other forms of abusive relationships.
 For example, she is the Co-Founder of the See the Triumph Campaign, which is a research-based social media campaign that highlights the stories of hundreds of survivors of past abuse.
 Locally, she serves on the Executive Committee for the Guilford County Family Justice Center and is a frequent writer and speaker on the subject of domestic violence.